DaftMat/Daft-Engine/README.md

 ### Before anything else

-In the `CMakeLists.txt` file, set the `title` to your project's title, then find the `DEPENDENCIES` section and edit them as you'll need in your project.
+Open the project in an IDE, then find the `TODO` list.
+Don't pay attention to those in `3rdPartyLibs` and `docs` the others will give you the locations where you can set your own settings.
+Make sure you don't forget any.

 Go in the`src` folder, delete the `Minimal-Engine` and start your own !

 Make sure you don't delete the `src/Core` folder, it provides useful include headers.